 Is coning bad during pregnancy?

-Activities that increase coning place a great deal of stress on the linea alba, the connective tissue that sits between your rectus abdominis muscle.
+Activities that increase coning place significant stress on the linea alba, the connective tissue that sits between your rectus abdominis muscle.

 As your uterus continues to grow, improper management of your intra-abdominal pressure can further weaken this area.
-This is one of the reasons why you develop diastasis recti (aka abdominal separation).
+This is one of the reasons why you develop diastasis recti (aka ab separation).

-- Hernia: When internal organs like your small bowel herniate through a weakened area in your abdomen
+- Umbilical Hernia: When internal organs like your small bowel herniate through a defect or weak area in your abdomen

-- Pelvic Floor Muscle Dysfunction: Increasing your risk of urinary incontinence and pelvic organ prolapse
+- Pelvic Floor Dysfunction: Increasing your risk of urinary incontinence and pelvic organ prolapse

-- Posture Problems: One of the major causes of musculoskeletal pain and injury
+- Lower Back Pain & Posture Problems: Postural changes at the hips are a major cause of musculoskeletal pain and injury

 How do you fix coning when pregnant?